tlepoint/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 {{I-D.irtf-cfrg-hash-to-curve}} describes various algorithms for constant-time implementations of H_1.

+### Key rotation {#key-rotation}

+Since the server's key is critical to security, the longer it is exposed by performing VOPRF operations on client inputs, the longer it is possible that the key can be compromised.
+For instance, if the key is kept in production for a long period of time, then this grants the client the ability to hoard large numbers of tokens.
+This has negative impacts for some of the applications that we consider in {{apps}}.
+As another example, if the key is kept in circulation for a long period of time, then any out-of-band compromisation of the key has greater utility.

+To combat attacks of this nature, we argue that fairly regular key rotation should be employed on the server-side.
+A suitable key-cycle for a key used to compute (V)OPRF evaluations would be between two weeks, and three months.

+We note that key rotations that are too frequent (<< 2 weeks) can lead to large segregation of the wider user base.
+This occurs because as keys are rotated, different users have tokens issued under different keys.
+If a token is later revealed to the server, then they can identify in which time period the user has had their token issued.
+See {{client-privacy}} for more details.

+As such, the length of the key cycles represent a trade-off between greater server key security (for shorter cycles), and better client privacy (for longer cycles).
+In situations where client privacy is paramount, then longer key cycles should be employed.

 ## Hashing to curves

+A critical aspect of this protocol is reliance on
+{{I-D.irtf-cfrg-hash-to-curve}} for mapping arbitrary inputs x to points on a curve.
+Security requires this mapping be pre-image and collision resistant.

 We choose different encodings in relation to the elliptic curve that is used, all methods are illuminated precisely in {{I-D.irtf-cfrg-hash-to-curve}}.
 In